Larry-Cui/notebook/docs/immigration/epe/EPE Practice A.md

 **Lulu**, a 45-year-old German citizen, has been the owner of a microbrewery in her home country for the past three years.
 Prior to initiating this venture, she worked at Bayer AG, a German multinational pharmaceutical company, as a chemist (NOC 21101).
 Her net assets are CDN$150,000 and she has a basic level of French proficiency.
 Would Lulu qualify for the Quebec self-employed program?

 - [ ] No, because she does not meet the work experience required to qualify.
-- [ ] No, because she does not meet the minimum language proficiency to qualify.
+- [x] No, because she does not meet the minimum language proficiency to qualify.
 - [ ] No, because she does not possess the minimum required net assets to qualify.
 - [ ] Yes.
 She satisfies the requirements of this program.
   > Lulu does not meet the language requirements of the Quebec self-employed program.
 She must demonstrate a **spoken language proficiency of at least level 7** by completing one of the ministry's approved tests, which she has not yet done.
   >
   > Lulu meets the work experience criteria of the Quebec self-employed program, as she possesses more than the minimum required **two years** of self-employed work experience.
   >
-  > Applicants in the Quebec self-employed program must have at least **CDN$100,000** in net assets to qualify, and Lulu has CDN$150,000.
+  > Applicants in the Quebec self-employed program must have at least **$100,000** in net assets to qualify, and Lulu has $150,000.
 References: Québec Immigration Regulation, Québec: Conditions for immigrating to Québec as a self-employed worker.

 <i class="fa-solid fa-1 number"></i><i class="fa-solid fa-2 number"></i><i class="fa-solid fa-5 number"></i>